dannylee1020/music-similarity/README.md

 ## Project Overview
 Recommender System is one of the fields that Deep learning is most actively applied.
 Outstanding recommendeing algorithm creates positive cycle of more engagement and activity on the platform, resulting in more behavioral data to fuel the algorithm to improve its performance.
 Despite many proven ways to build a recommender system, this project focuses on using song lyrics to predict if two songs are similar or different.

+## Dataset
+Data was from [The Million Song Dataset](http://millionsongdataset.com).
+It is a huge repository of music metadata and audio features.
+It also provides number of APIs to query for additional data such as lyrics and audio files.
+For this project, LastFM's data was used for music similarity and musicXmatch was used to retrieve song lyrics.
+These data were provided in sqlite database with tracking ID, which made easy to combine multiple source of data into one dataset.

+## Model Overview
+The overall architecture of the model used in the project builds upon Embedding and Bidirectional LSTM.
+Lyrics are preprocessed and sequenced first, then it was passed into pre-trained GloVe embedding and LSTM layers which followed by several fully connected layers.
+The model's hyperparameters (# of fully connected layers, learning rate, hidden units) were tuned using keras-tuner.

 ## Reference
 [Deep Playlist: Using Recurrent Neural Network to Predict Song Similarity](https://cs224d.stanford.edu/reports/BalakrishnanDixit.pdf)